When we leave for work in the morning, the first thing most of us do is make sure the doors are securely locked.

 ⚠️ Types of Cyber Security Threats

-Phishing is when cybercriminals disguise themselves as trustworthy entities to steal your personal information, like login credentials or financial data.
+Phishing is a social engineering technique where cybercriminals disguise themselves as trustworthy entities to steal your personal information, like login credentials or financial data.

-In 2023, a Singaporean man fell victim to a phishing scam that led to a massive financial loss.
+In 2023, The Straits Times reported how a Singaporean man fell victim to a phishing scam that led to massive financial losses.
 The victim received an email claiming to be from the Consumers Association of Singapore (CASE), stating that he was eligible for a refund related to a complaint he had filed.

 Believing the email to be legitimate, the victim clicked on a live chat icon within the email, which led him to a fake DBS banking portal.
 He was prompted to enter his banking details, unknowingly giving scammers access to his account.
-As a result, over S$149,000 was siphoned from his account.
+As a result, over S$149,000 was siphoned out.

 A computer virus is malicious software that attaches itself to legitimate programs or files.
 When the infected program is opened, it spreads, corrupting files or stealing data.